Javingka/cardano-node-notes/cardano-cli notes/Native Tokens - mai 17 2022.md

 ```bash
 Address1=$(cat paymentAddress1.addr)
 ```
-Make sure you have credits on one address, use [faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/) to do so.
+Make sure you have credits on the address, use [faucet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/) to do so.
 Be aware faucet can send only 1 time each 24 hours from the same IP addreess.

 ### 4. Generate the policy